-Cherokee farmstead buildings at Chief Vann House, Murray County forcibly Cherokee were removed by the US government from their homeland in 1838-39.
+The Cherokee were forcibly removed by the US government from their homeland in 1838-39.
 This event, and the many routes that the Cherokee took to their new home in present-day Oklahoma is commemorated in the Trail of Tears National Historic Trail (17).
-Trail of Tears signage marks important Cherokee sites, such as the historic homes discussed The first step of this above. removal involved capturing the Cherokee and crowding them into federal forts and camps built for the purpose of detaining them for removal.
+Trail of Tears signage marks important Cherokee sites, such as the historic homes discussed above.
+The first step of this removal involved capturing the Cherokee and crowding them into federal forts and camps built for the purpose of detaining them for removal.
 The routes used to move the Indians to these removal sites are called Roundup Routes and are marked with Trail of Tears signage along roadways in the region throughout Northwest Georgia.
 There were fourteen removal forts or camps in the state, most of which fell within Northwest Georgia.
 None of the Georgia removal forts remain today, but one location, Cedar Town Camp (18) at Big Spring Park in Cedartown, has interpretive signage detailing the hardships of the roundup.
 Georgia's Cherokee were then relocated with other Cherokee groups in several larger internment camps in Alabama and Tennessee before their departure west to Oklahoma overland and by boat.
 Groups of Cherokee followed several routes to Oklahoma on a journey which proved fatal to many, especially children and the elderly.